What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 • Expectation of personalization: B2B buyers now want the kind of personalized treatment that was once reserved for consumer marketing.

-📊 In fact, two-thirds of B2B buyers say they expect more personalization in their professional buying experience than they get in their personal shopping (6)
+Two-thirds of B2B buyers expect more personalization in their professional buying experience than they get as consumers (6).
+That’s the bar.
+Not matching consumer personalization — exceeding it.

 That’s a striking statement – it implies that many companies still lag behind in delivering tailored experiences, and buyers notice the gap.